torvalds/linux/Documentation/devicetree/usage-model.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ========================
-Linux and the Devicetree
+GNU/Linux and the Devicetree
 ========================

-The Linux usage model for device tree data
+The GNU/Linux usage model for device tree data

 :Author: Grant Likely <grant.likely@secretlab.ca>

-This article describes how Linux uses the device tree.
+This article describes how GNU/Linux uses the device tree.
 An overview of the device tree data format can be found on the device tree usage page at devicetree.org\ [1]_.